MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ### -IncludeUnifiedGroupRecipients
 This parameter is available only in the cloud-based service.

-The IncludeUnifiedGroupRecipients switch specifies that the email address policy applies to Microsoft 365 Groups.
+The IncludeUnifiedGroupRecipients switch specifies that the email address policy applies only to Microsoft 365 Groups.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter